Best enterprise coaching platforms in 2026:

 Strengths

-• +Usage-based pricing means companies only pay for sessions actually used
+- +Usage-based pricing: companies pay for sessions actually delivered, not unused seats

-• +Smart matching based on role, industry, seniority, and coaching focus
+- +Smart matching based on role, industry, seniority, and coaching focus (not marketplace self-selection)

-• +Manager visibility into team development themes without seeing session content
+- +Manager visibility into team development themes without compromising session confidentiality

-• +AI practice space for scenario roleplays and conversation rehearsal between sessions, tied to coaching goals
+- +AI practice space for scenario roleplay and conversation rehearsal between sessions, tied to coaching goals

 Limitations

-• Smaller coach network (300+) compared to BetterUp or CoachHub, though this is by design for quality control
+- –Smaller coach network (300+) compared to BetterUp or CoachHub (though by design for quality control)

-• Less brand recognition than BetterUp in the enterprise market
+- –Less brand recognition than BetterUp in the Fortune 500 segment

 Pricing